zconnect-iot/zconnect-js/api/README.md

 ```

 ### Selecting the API state and response
-No matter what method used the api state and response will be stored at `state.api.{ endpoint, params }`.
+No matter what method used the api state and response will be stored at `state.api.{ endpoint, params }` or `state.api.<storeKey>` if `storeKey` config option used.
 The `api/selectors` include parameterised selectors that simplify selecting the data for a specific request.
-They require the `endpoint` (and `params` if used) to be passed as props e.g.
+They require the `endpoint` (and `params` if used) or `storeKey` to be passed as props e.g.

 ```
-import { selectPending, selectResponse, selectError } from 'zc-core/api/selectors'
+import { selectResponse } from 'zc-core/api/selectors'
 ...
 const mapStateToProps = state => ({
-  fetching: selectPending(state, { endpoint: 'getBrands' }),
-  failed: selectError(state, { endpoint: 'getBrands' }),
   brands: selectResponse(state, { endpoint: 'getBrands' }),
+  doors: selectResponse(state, { storeKey: 'doors' }),
+  device: selectResponse(state, { endpoint, 'getDevice', params: { deviceId: '12345' }}),
 })
 ```
 ### Polling